postcss/autoprefixer/README.md

 * [`postcss-gap-properties`] to use new `gap` property instead of old `grid-gap`.
-* [`postcss-grid-kiss`] has alternate “everything in one property” syntax, which make using Autoprefixer’s Grid safer.
+* [`postcss-grid-kiss`] has alternate “everything in one property” syntax, which makes using Autoprefixer’s Grid translations safer.

 [The guide about Grids in IE and Autoprefixer]: https://css-tricks.com/css-grid-in-ie-css-grid-and-the-new-autoprefixer/
 [`postcss-gap-properties`]:                     https://github.com/jonathantneal/postcss-gap-properties
 [`postcss-grid-kiss`]:                          https://github.com/sylvainpolletvillard/postcss-grid-kiss

-#### No prefixes in production
+### No prefixes in production

 Many other tools contain Autoprefixer.
 For example, webpack uses Autoprefixer to minify CSS by cleaning unnecessary prefixes.